 Term Insurance is split into Decreasing Term Insurance and Level Term Insurance and is also used to provide financial support for your family while they’re young that ends when they’ll be financially independent.

 If your insurance policy is to cover a specific liability, e.g. a mortgage, it makes sense to align the term with a mortgage.
 If it’s to ensure your family will be taken care of after your death, it makes more sense to align it with when your family will be financially independent.

-Whole of Life Insurance, a type of insurance cover that is guaranteed to last for your entire life, is a type of usually used to cover expenses that aren’t going to fall over time, such as funeral costs and IHT tax.
+Whole of Life Insurance, a type of insurance cover that is guaranteed to last for your entire life as long as you keep paying premiums, is a type of Life Insurance usually used to cover expenses that aren’t going to fall over time, such as funeral costs and IHT tax.

 The longer you set your Life Insurance term, the more expensive your premiums will be because you’ll be older when the policy ends, representing a greater risk to insurers.